 03. Next, I’m adding the spices, powdered cinnamon and clove.
 Cinnamon and clove are two of my favorite spices and it wouldn’t feel like Christmas without them.
 Finally, I add the cognac and vanilla extract and I mix everything really well.

 04. To bring everything together, I need to add the flour to the mixture.
-I’m adding a combination of plain flour and semolina flour, and some baking powder as a raising agent.
+I’m adding a combination of plain flour and fine semolina flour, and some baking powder as a raising agent.
 The semolina flour is what makes these Greek honey cookies have a crumbly texture and to absorb more syrup.
 If you add too much semolina flour, the melomakarona cookies will have a weird taste and will break easily when you bite them.
 If you add too little, then they will be hard and dry, as they won’t absorb as much syrup later on.
 So stick to the recipe for the best results.

 05. Finally, it’s time for the flour.
 I’m using plain flour that is used for baking.
 Then I start mixing the flour using my hands.
 I like to use a pair of gloves as the mixture is quite oily.
 The melomakarona dough is one of those cases that you shouldn’t overwork the dough with kneading, as the oil can easily separate.
 I gently mix everything with my hands until the flour is well combined.